astoeckel/opus_gapless/README.md

 Gapless playback is achieved by two independent measures:
 * **Lead-in and lead-out frames:** The encoder adds an additional frame to the beginning/end of each chunk.
 This frame contains artificial audio data predicted using Linear Predictive Coding.
 This suppresses ringing-artifacts caused by the encoder trying to encode the discontinuities at the beginning/end of a chunk.
 * **Overlap:** All chunks slightly overlap each other and are cross-faded by the browser.
 The exact number of audio samples that should be cross-faded is stored in the proprietary `CF_IN`, `CF_OUT` metadata fields.
 These metadata fields are parsed on the JavaScript client.
-The demo uses extreme overlap values (250ms) for visualization purposes, but 1ms will work just as well.
+The demo uses extreme overlap values (250ms) and very short segments (1s) for visualization purposes, but 1ms overlap will work just as well.

 This code is part of a larger project I'm currently working on and will not receive any further updates in this repository (unless I find severe bugs).